-Special education records are defined by the Family Education Rights and Privacy Act (FERPA), 34 CFR 99.3, as "education records".
-FERPA requires that all education records must be kept confidential and that access to education records be restricted to education officials and teachers who are employees of the local education agency and who have a legitimate educational interest in the child.
-The Individuals with Disabilities Education Act (IDEA) also indicates that access to special education records is restricted to educational officials with the responsibility to meet the requirements of special education law.
-Additionally, that a record must be kept of all parties obtaining access to special education records (34 C.F.R.
-300.614) and that education agencies must provide to parents on request, a list of the types and locations of education records (34 C.F.R.
-300.616).
+Special education records are defined by FERPA, Title 34 of the Code of Federal Regulations § 99.3, as "education records."
+FERPA requires that all education records must be kept confidential and that access to education records be restricted to education officials and teachers who are employees of the LEA and who have a legitimate educational interest in the child.
+The IDEA also indicates that access to special education records is restricted to education officials with the responsibility to meet the requirements of special education law.
+Additionally, a record must be kept of all parties obtaining access to special education records (Title 34 of the Code of Federal Regulations § 300.614) and that education agencies must provide to parents, on request, a list of the types and locations of education records (Title 34 of the Code of Federal Regulations § 300.616).

-It is the Desert/Mountain SELPA's policy to ensure the protection of the confidentiality of any personally identifiable data collected or maintained on a child with a disability while ensuring access to those legitimate educational providers who require access to such records in order to provide appropriate services to the child.
+It is the Charter SELPA's policy to ensure the protection of the confidentiality of any personallyidentifiable data collected or maintained on a child with a disability while ensuring access to those legitimate educational providers who require access to such records in order to provide appropriate services to the child.

-Although several LEAs may find it advisable and more practical to keep special education records in a central location because of the uniqueness of special education confidentiality requirements, LEAs have the option to store such records in a separate location from the child's cumulative records.
-Title 5, C.C.R.
-433(b) states:
+Although Charter LEAs may find it advisable and more practical to keep special education records in a central location because of the uniqueness of special education confidentiality requirements, Charter LEAs have the option to store such records in a separate location from the child's cumulative records.
+Title 5 of the California Code of Regulations § 433(b) states: